MirceaMacarie/Bug_Reports/README.md

 **Bug ID:** BR-42

-**Bug title:** The Local Police section does not contain any information
+**Bug title:** The "Local Police" section does not contain any information

 **Priority and severity:** P3 - Low

-**Description:** The Local Police section ("Poliția Locală") does not contain any necessary information for users.
+**Description:** The "Local Police" section ("Poliția Locală") does not contain any necessary information for users.

 **Steps to reproduce:**
 1. Go on https://www.primariapn.ro/
 2. Click on Publical Services section from the top menu
-3. Select "Local Police"
+3. Select "Local Police" button

 **Expected result:** It is expected to see relevant information about Local Police of Piatra-Neamț, like Police stations and their adresses, phone numbers, operational staff etc.

-**Actual result:** The Local Police section from this site does not contain any information for the users.
+**Actual result:** The "Local Police" section from this site does not contain any information for the users.

 **Test data:** /